 4.1.5 Under GPR 8 and PR 13 there are various matters the Committee may consider concerning fitness and propriety and the eligibility of a firm for a certificate.
-The Committee may also be required take into account any relevant matters relating to any individual employed by the firm.
+The Committee may also be required take into account any relevant matters relating to any individual associated with, or employed by, the firm.